cveto/consul-on-google-cloud/README.md

 - See if allow_tls is enabled on the server configuration file `ansible node1 -i hosts.yml -m shell -a "cat /etc/consul.d/99config.json | grep -iF allow_tls"-u cvetozaver --become`

-- See what tokens we have saved in the homed ir `ansible node1 -i hosts.yml -m shell -a "cat /home/consul/tokens/agent-token" -u cvetozaver --become`
+- See what tokens we have saved in the home dir `ansible node1 -i hosts.yml -m shell -a "cat /home/consul/tokens/agent-token" -u cvetozaver --become`

 - Cat the whole configuration file from the whole cluster `ansible consul_cluster -i hosts.yml -m shell -a "cat /etc/consul.d/99config.json | grep -iF verify_incoming-u cvetozaver --become`

 - Use any other shell command.
-JSON files can be edited JQ or SEDpackage.
-If you have more than one configuration to fix, maybe write the ansible playbook
+JSON files can be edite with JQ or  .
+If you have more than one configuration to fix, maybe write the Ansible playbook

 ## Default directories